A co-op organiser packing food.

 Cooperation Town is a movement of community food co-ops, self organising on streets and estates across the country

-There are around 30 co-ops in our network
+There are over 50 autonomous co-ops in our network

 Cooperation Town co-ops are small neighbourhood buying groups, providing their members with free and affordable groceries, sourced in bulk and distributed at a very low price.